-- 1. Remove most contaminate buildup by carefully wiping the inner electrode rod, and the concentric outer electrode tube (inner and outer surfaces) with a soft clean cloth.
+- Remove most contaminate buildup by carefully wiping the graphite electrode surfaces with a soft clean cloth.
 Then rinse the sensor with clean, warm water. - 2.
 Prepare a mild soap solution.
 Use warm water and dishwashing detergent, Borax hand soap, or a similar soap. - 3.
 Soak the sensor for 2 to 3 minutes in the soap solution. - 4.
-Use a small bristle brush, cotton swab (Q-tip), or pipe cleaner to scrub the entire measuring end of the sensor, thoroughly cleaning the electrode surfaces.
+Use a soft clean cloth or cotton swab (Q-tip) to gently scrub the entire measuring end of the sensor, thoroughly cleaning the electrode surfaces.
 If detergent solution cleaning cannot remove surface deposits, use muriatic acid (or another dilute acid) to dissolve the deposits.
 The acid should be as dilute as possible, but yet strong enough to clean.
 Experience will help determine which acid to use and how dilute it can be.
 Some stubborn coatings may require a different cleaning agent.
 For assistance in these difficult cases, contact the GLI Service Department.